Birings and plethories of integer-valued polynomials

-\begin{theorem} The functor $\Bin$ from rings to binomial rings is left-represented by $\Int(\ZZ)$ and is a right adjoint for the inclusion from binomial rings to rings. \end{theorem}
+\begin{proposition} There is a functor $\Bin$ from rings to binomial rings that is left-represented by $\Int(\ZZ)$ and is a right adjoint for the inclusion from binomial rings to rings. \end{proposition}

-A natural problem arises, namely, to generalize the above result to $\Int(D)$ for further domains $D$.
-Needed for this is an appropriate notion of ``binomial $D$-algebras,'' which should form a full subcategory $\mathcal C$ of the category of $D$-algebras.
-Thus, in more precise terms, we are interested in the following.
+Our motivating problem is to generalize the above result to $\Int(D)$ for further domains $D$.
+More specifically, we are interested in the following.

-\begin{problem} Characterize all pairs $D, {\mathcal C}$, where $D$ is an integral domain and $\mathcal C$ is a full subcategory of the category of $D$-algebras, such that $\Int(D)$ left-represents a right adjoint for the inclusion from ${\mathcal C}$ to the category of $D$-algebras. \end{problem}
+\begin{problem} Determine all domains $D$ for which $\Int(D)$ left-represents a right adjoint for the inclusion from ${\mathcal C}$ to the category of $D$-algebras for some full subcategory ${\mathcal C}$ of the category of $D$-algebras. \end{problem}